Roth Conversion Dallas, TX – Is It the Right Move for Your Retirement?

 4. Estate Planning Benefits

 A Roth IRA can also serve as a powerful estate planning tool.
-If you plan to leave retirement savings to your heirs, a Roth conversion allows them to inherit tax-free distributions—a significant advantage compared to a Traditional IRA, where beneficiaries must pay taxes on withdrawals.
+Converting to a Roth IRA allows heirs to receive tax-free income instead of being taxed on distributions from a Traditional IRA.

 Some key estate planning benefits of a Roth IRA: